Home Introduction Tour Options About Photographs Contact

 Seven-day Botanical Garden Tour: Includes transportation, rooms, guide and entrance fees.
 Cost: $1250/person.

-Day 1: Arrival at the Juan Santa Maria International Airport and transport to your host’s overnight facilities at the Atenas Monte Real Bed and Breakfast (www.cozyrica.com) or El Paraiso Verde Atenas B&B. Includes dinner and a slide/video presentation.
+Day 1: Arrival at the Juan Santa Maria International Airport and transport to your host’s overnight facilities at El Paraiso Verde Atenas B&B or other B&B if not available.
+Includes dinner and a slide/video presentation.

 Day 2: Following breakfast our tour begins by visiting the Else Kientzler Botanical Garden located in Sarchi.
 The Garden features mostly tropical plants of Central and South America, and to a lesser extent flora from other tropical regions of the world.
 After lunch we will visit several popular handicraft shops displaying a wide variety of items related to the culture of Costa Rica.
-Afterwards we will return to the Atenas Monte Real B&B facility or El Paraiso Verde Atenas B&B.
+Afterwards we will return to your place of stay in Atenas.

 Day 3: After breakfast our tour will continue to Lankester Garden located in Paraiso southeast of the City of Cartago.
 The Garden is home to over 600 species of orchids in addition to species of heliconias, palms and bromeliads among others.
 After lunch we will proceed to Trogon Lodge located in the San Gerado de Dota region at an elevation of 7000’ admidst cloud forest habitat.